debugged/kip/README.md

 ### Windows

 1. Download binary
-2. Add the binary to your PATH.
+2. Add the binary to your $PATH

 # Commands